input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 Please note: this is a technology preview of the in-development JavaScript backend for GHC.
 Not all Haskell features are implemented, and bugs are expected.
-It is currently not possible for JavaScript code to call into Haskell code ("foreign exports" aren't implemented).
+It is currently rather complicated for JavaScript code to call into Haskell code ("foreign exports" aren't implemented).
 GHC isn't a multi-target compiler yet, so a GHC executable built for a native platform (Linux/x86-64, Windows/x86-64, Darwin/AArch64...) as currently distributed (via ghcup, Stack, binary distributions, etc.) won't be able to produce JavaScript.
 Official prebuilt binary distributions are likely to remain unavailable until GHC gains multi-target support - requiring the JavaScript backend